St John's Church, Ranmoor

 St John's Church, Ranmoor is a large parish church in Ranmoor, a suburb of the City of Sheffield, England.
 It is a Church of England church in the Diocese of Sheffield, and it is the second church to be built on this site after the original church was destroyed by fire in 1887.

-It has a 190 ft tower and spire, the tallest church spire in Sheffield.
+It has a 190 ft tower and spire, the second tallest church spire in Sheffield after the Cathedral Church of St Marie which is just 5 ft taller.